It can be difficult spotting symptoms of cerebral palsy in infants because they’re so young.

 It’s commonly believed that parents will know very shortly after birth if their child has cerebral palsy due to difficulties before or during birth.

-However, many children will show signs of cerebral palsy as they develop.
+However, many children will only begin to show signs of cerebral palsy as they develop.
 Motor impairments may not show up for months or even years following birth.

-Infants can get cerebral palsy after birth due to events like head injuries, infections, or stroke.
+Infants can get acquired cerebral palsy after birth due to events like head injuries, infections, or stroke.

 Some of the most common symptoms of cerebral palsy in infants include: